-Enter the Fully Qualified Domain Name (FQDN) of the firewall (up to 31 characters).
+Enter the network domain name for the firewall (up to 31 characters).

 Optionally, you can configure the firewall to use a domain that a DHCP server provides.
 See Accept DHCP server-provided Domain (Firewall only).

-(Applies only when the Management Interface IP Type is DHCP Client.)
+Applies only when the Management Interface IP Type is DHCP Client.)
 Select this option to have the management interface accept the domain (DNS suffix) it receives from the DHCP server.
-The domain from the server overwrites any value specified in the Domain field.
+The domain from the server overwrites any value specified in the